-In response to this the operator developed and implemented a risk assessment tool based on a three-day weather forecast.
-It highlights when rainfall, temperature, wind speed and direction will have an adverse effect on the contribution of the stockyard activities on ambient levels in Tinsley, directing bowser and sweeper activities to respond to these conditions.
+Model results suggested that the raw materials reception and stockyard areas had the highest potential fugitive PM10 emissions.
+As a result, the operator has implemented additional dust suppressions measures (see action ref.
+SMACC_8).
 Outokumpu SMACC_4 Operator to define measurement/monitoring programme for fugitive roof emissions.
-Air Quality Planning and Policy Guidance Start: May 2018 Source affected: Stainless steel slab, bloom, billet and cast ingot production Task completed.
-Dust and fume from the melting shop are collected by an extraction system within the melting shop building, but from time to time Expected end: N/A there may be spillages from the system that are emitted from the building ridge vents.
+Air Quality Planning and Policy Guidance Start: Expected end: May 2018 Source affected: Stainless steel slab, bloom, billet and cast ingot production Task completed.
+Dust and fume from the melting shop are collected by an extraction system within the melting shop building, but from time to time there may be spillages from the system that are emitted from the building ridge vents.
 The mass emission of these releases was first measured in 1996, and then again in 2001, 2006 and 2007, the latter two occasions before and after modifications to the geometry of the melting shop building to minimise such releases.
 In order to confirm that mass emission levels had not altered significantly since 2007, measurements were repeated in early 2019.

 Outokumpu SMACC_5 Operator to carry out measurements as defined in the above monitoring programme for fugitive emissions (10-20K) Air Quality Planning and Policy Guidance Start: Expected end October 2018 N/A Source affected: Stainless steel slab, bloom, billet and cast ingot production Task completed.
 The estimated 2019 annual mass emission from the roof vents was found to be almost identical to the result from 2007, confirming that estimations used in the impact assessment were sound.
-Outokumpu SMACC_6 AOD Fume Hood - scheduled maintenance (£120K) Air Quality Planning and Policy Guidance Start: 2018 Source affected: Stainless steel slab, bloom, billet and cast ingot production Task completed.
+Outokumpu SMACC_6 AOD Fume Hood - scheduled maintenance (£120K) Air Quality Planning and Policy Guidance Start: Expected end: 2018 N/A Source affected: Stainless steel slab, bloom, billet and cast ingot production Task completed.
 This capital scheme was completed at summer shutdown 2018 (end July / beginning August).
-Since this time, they have spent a Expected end: N/A further £400k on ductwork improvements.
-AOD Fume Hood Replacement have led to a reduction in fugitive emission from the melt shop roof.
-Outokumpu SMACC_7 Refurbishment of main air fan in the Melt Shop - Scheduled Maintenance (£70K) Air Quality Planning and Policy Guidance Start: Expected end: 2018 N/A Source affected: Stainless steel slab, bloom, billet and cast Task completed.
+Since this time, they have spent a further £400k on ductwork improvements.
+AOD Fume Hood Replacement have led to a reduction in fugitive emissions from the melt shop roof Outokumpu SMACC_7 Refurbishment of main air fan in the Melt Shop - Scheduled Maintenance (£70K) Air Quality Planning and Policy Guidance Start: Expected end: 2018 N/A Source affected: Stainless steel slab, bloom, billet and cast ingot production Task completed.
 This capital scheme was completed at summer shutdown 2018 (end July / beginning August).
-Since this time, they have spent a ingot production further £300k on fan refurbishments.
+Since this time, they have spent a further £300k on fan refurbishments.
 Refurbishment of main air fan to increase efficiency of extraction in the Melt Shop have led to a reduction in fugitive emissions from the melt shop roof.
-Sheffield Forgemasters International Limited_1 Installation of new Forge Burning extraction (@500K) Air Quality Planning and Policy Guidance Start: Expected end: August 2018 N/A Source affected: Steel Processing Task completed.
-The Forge Burning Booth and extraction has been replaced as expected.
-This is expected to reduce particulates/nickel emitted to atmosphere.
+Outokumpu SMACC_8 Targeted dust suppression on the raw materials stockyards (£100k/year) Air Quality Planning and Policy Guidance Start: 2020 Source affected: Stainless steel slab, bloom, billet and cast ingot Task completed.
+The dust source apportionment study (see action ref.
+SMACC_3) identified that the End: N/A ingot production raw materials reception and stockyard areas had the highest potential fugitive emissions.
+Emissions from these areas may be due to vehicle movements and wind-whip from stockpiles and exposed surfaces, including re- suspension of dust on haul routes.
+As a result, the operator has developed and implemented a risk assessment tool based on a three- day weather forecast.
+The tool highlights when rainfall, temperature, wind speed and wind direction are likely to have an adverse effect on the contribution of the stockyard activities on ambient levels in Tinsley, redirecting targeted bowser and sweeping activities accordingly.